 What is Section 87A of Income Tax Act

 The Rebate under Section 87A of Income Tax Act helps taxpayers reduce their Income tax liability.
 Citizens whose annual income does not exceed 5 Lakhs can claim Rebate of 12,500 which means that they are entirely exempted from the tax liability towards the government and tax can be saved.
+Check out more details on IRS tax relief programs here.

 Is 87A applicable in the old Tax Regime?